The Trojans' varsity four finished in fourth place while USC's other three boats took fifth-place finishes

 Babraj turned down a permanent position with the National Team in 2000 to instead assume the responsibility of rebuilding a struggling program at Hobart College in Geneva, N.Y.
 At the same time, Kelly accepted the head coaching position at William Smith College (Hobart, a men's private college, is a brother school to William Smith, a women's private college), where the pair spent three years (2000-02).
 Babraj led the Statesmen to two undefeated seasons (2001-02) and his crews finished as the top Division III team at the 2002 Head of the Charles and Stonehurst Invitational.

 Babraj holds a master's degree in physical education and a rowing coaching diploma from the Academy of Physical Education in Warsaw, Poland.
 He earned a general certificate of education from the Engineering College in Warsaw in 1974.
 In 1973, while attending Engineering College, he was honored with the City of Warsaw Award for saving a woman's life.
 Babraj also served in the Polish Special Forces and was named a top cadet in 1979.

 Born in Warsaw on Sept.
-1, 1954, he and his wife Kelly currently reside in Rancho Palos Verdes with their two children, Arianna and Konrad.
+1, 1954, Babraj and his wife Kelly reside in Rancho Palos Verdes and have two children, Arianna and Konrad.
 Babraj is the 1985 World Master's Champion in rowing and the 1997 U.S. Master's National Champion in cross-country skiing.